-Hisajiro and Eisuke Miura with Joseph Stephens Warring, Freer's caretaker and curator, in the Picture (Whistler) Gallery, Freer House, ca. 1917.
+Hisajirō and Eisuke Miura with Joseph Stephens Warring, Freer's caretaker and curator, in the Picture (Whistler) Gallery, Freer House, ca. 1917.
 Collection of the Miura family.

 Freer and the Conservation of Japanese Art.
 Freer hired several Japanese conservators to work at his Detroit home.
-Sezo Hatashita was an employee of Yamanaka & Company in Boston whom Freer hired to become a conservator of his Japanese and Asian art collection.
-From 1916-1917, Freer employed two brothers, Hisajiro and Eisuke Miura, from a well-known family of conservators in Kyoto, Japan, to work at the Freer House in Detroit on his Japanese and Chinese art, in preparation for its eventual installation at the Freer Gallery of Art in Washington, DC.
-This photograph of the Miura brothers at the Freer House comes from a scrapbook the brothers made of their travels in the United States.
+Sezo Hatashita was an employee of Yamanaka & Company in Boston whom Freer engaged to become a conservator of his Japanese and Asian art collection.
+From 1916-1917, Freer employed two brothers, Hisajirō and Eisuke Miura, from a well-known family of conservators in Kyoto, to work in Detroit on his Japanese and Chinese art in preparation for its eventual installation at the Freer Gallery of Art in Washington, D.C.
+This photograph of the Miura brothers comes from a scrapbook the brothers made of their travels in the United States.

 "[Freer] wanted more people, more Americans, to recognize the beauty and importance of Asian art.

 To this end he was exceptionally generous with his hospitality, with parts of his collection, with advice and assistance to museums . . .
 At a time when the United States and Europe had only a handful of men and women with even a modest appreciation or understanding of Asian art, Freer opened his house to students and determined to leave a legacy that would allow and facilitate the training of art historians, critics, and curators."